Luc Besson

-Luc Paul Maurice Besson ([lyk bɛsɔ̃]; born 18 March 1959) is a French film director, screenwriter and producer.
-He directed or produced the films Subway (1985), The Big Blue (1988), and La Femme Nikita (1990).
-Associated with the Cinéma du look film movement, he has been nominated for a César Award for Best Director and Best Picture for his films Léon: The Professional (1994) and the English-language The Messenger: The Story of Joan of Arc (1999).
+Luc Paul Maurice Besson ([lyk bɛsɔ̃]; born 18 March 1959) is a French filmmaker.
+He directed and produced the films Subway (1985), The Big Blue (1988), and La Femme Nikita (1990).
+Associated with the Cinéma du look film movement, he has been nominated for a César Award for Best Director and Best Picture for his films Léon: The Professional (1994) and The Messenger: The Story of Joan of Arc (1999).
 He won Best Director and Best French Director for his sci-fi action film The Fifth Element (1997).
-He wrote and directed the 2014 sci-fi action film Lucy and the 2017 space opera film Valerian and the City of a Thousand Planets.
+He wrote and directed the sci-fi action film Lucy (2014), the space opera film Valerian and the City of a Thousand Planets (2017), and the fantasy romantic movie Dracula: A Love Tale (2025).

 In 1980, near the beginning of his career, he founded his own production company, Les Films du Loup, later renamed Les Films du Dauphin.
 It was superseded in 2000 when he co-founded EuropaCorp with longtime collaborator Pierre-Ange Le Pogam.
 As writer, director, or producer, Besson has been involved in the creation of more than 50 films.